 With a Forex trading business, your income goes up exponentially via geometric growth (i.e. compounding).

-Many businesses are highly dependent on a few companies, suppliers, platforms, and/or customers.
+Most traditional businesses are highly dependent on a few companies, suppliers, platforms, and/or customers.

 They are therefore vulnerable to major disruptions on both the demand and supply sides of the business equation.

-If, for example, you run a successful retail clothing store at the mall, and your landlord decides - for any reason - not to renew your lease, your existing business is pretty much over.
+If, for example, you run a successful retail clothing store at the mall, and your landlord decides - for any reason - not to renew your lease, your business is pretty much over.

 Similarly, if your customers change their preferences or demand less of your product, you must fundamentally change your business model or prepare to shut it down.

-These are common problems faced by most businesses, but not the business of Forex trading.
+These are common problems faced by most businesses, but NOT the business of Forex trading.